p1co/UltraBot/README.md

 # UltraBot

-A bot that patrols the server for any custom commands being called.
-If such a command is called, then it will carry out a custom function.
-Fucntions can include calling all members with a specified role, posting a weird image macro, or just saying hi,
+A bot that responds to custom commands, certain phrases and keywords and possibly more in the future.
+Some useful functions include:

+- An easily useable way to add custom commands, with 'modules'.
+If you wish to make such a module, scroll down for an example.
+- A built-in debug function to run custom modules and see where they might be erroring.

 # Installation